GustavoRassi/SequenceAlignment/README.md

 # SequenceAlignment
 * Analyze two DNA sequences and perform alignment using Needleman-Wunsch algorithm.
+* Input files to read the DNA sequences and perform the alignment.
+  *     sample.txt
+  *     complex.txt
 * The output of this program is the optimal alignment of the sequences.
-* sample.txt and complex.txt are the input files to read the DNA sequences and perform the alignment.